mdsufz/StandEnA/docs/ANNOTATION.md

 ```
 The submission script (which has the commands used) is available [here](../scripts/prokka_sub_script.sh).

 **Please note that the script contains personal data and paths in the server.
-That all must be replaced by your own.
+All of that must be replaced by your own information.

 ##### Runing Prokka on local machine